xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vlan-destroy uuid=uuid_of_pif_mapped_to_vlan
 ```

 Destroy a VLAN.
-Requires the UUID of the PIF that represents the VLAN.
+Requires the UUID of the <abbr title="Physical Interface">PIF</abbr> that represents the VLAN.

 ## VM commands